itt-co/itt/README.md

 <p><strong>ITT (Install and Tweak Tool)</strong></p>

-- **Automated Installation**: Say goodbye to manual software installations.
+- **🚀 Automated Installation**: Say goodbye to manual software installations.
 ITT automates the process, saving you time and effort.
-- **System Tweaks**: Customize your Windows environment with ease.
+- **⚙️ System Tweaks**: Customize your Windows environment with ease.
 ITT provides scripts to apply system tweaks for enhanced performance and usability.
-- **Developer-Friendly**: Easy-to-use and clear documentation to add a new app or tweaks as you like, you can create a new method to download apps.
+- **👩‍💻 Developer-Friendly**: Easy-to-use and clear documentation to add a new app or tweaks as you like, you can create a new method to download apps.
 Be creative. <a href="#-how-to-contribute">How to Contribute</a> or <a href="#youre-not-a-developer">App Request</a>
-- **Soundtracks**: Enjoy listening to the best music from games and movies while downloading your programs.
+- **🎵 Soundtracks**: Enjoy listening to the best music from games and movies while downloading your programs.

 <h2>⚡ Usage</h2>